stedmanhalliday/birdtag/README.md

 ### Adding labels

 - Right click a username in a post
-- Choose *Add label* in the context menu
+- Choose *Edit label* in the context menu
 - Enter your desired label in the dialog

-### Editing and removing labels
+### Editing labels
+- Repeat the steps above to edit a label

-- Click an existing label to edit it
+- Alternatively, click an existing label to edit it

+### Removing labels
+- Open the *Edit label* dialog using the steps above
 - Save a label with an empty field to remove it